 We also examined the effect of the dispersed phase containing the NCs.
-We tested four solvents commonly used to disperse these NCs: chloroform, cyclohexane, hexane, and pentane (Figure 3b,c-f).
-The use of pentane as the dispersed phase results in largely amorphous superstructures, where the first reflection of the FCC crystallites can barely be distinguished from the broad features of the amorphous structure factor.
+We tested four solvents commonly used to disperse these NCs: chloroform, cyclohexane, hexane, and pentane (Fig. 3b and c-f).
+Using pentane as the dispersed phase results in largely amorphous superstructures, where the first reflection of the FCC crystallites can barely be distinguished from the broad features of the amorphous structure factor.
 Switching to hexane results in more prominent and brighter diffraction peaks, a trend that continues with cyclohexane and chloroform.
 The results, shown in Table 2, indicate that higher boiling points generally yield better crystals; we associate this with the lower evaporation rate of higher-boiling point solvents at a given temperature.
-Specifically, cyclohexane performs best, resulting in superstructures with a crystallinity of $X \approx 85\%$ and crystal sizes of $\xi$ $\approx$ 300 nm.
+Specifically, cyclohexane performs best, resulting in superstructures with a crystallinity of $X \approx 85\%$ and crystal sizes of $\xi \approx 300nm$.
 However, chloroform, a solvent with a boiling point lower than cyclohexane, yields supercrystals of comparable quality to cyclohexane.
-We attribute this to the lower interfacial tension between chloroform and water (see Table 2), allowing the growth of higher-quality crystals similarly to what we observed previously by increasing surfactant concentration.
-Furthermore, while these superstructures are known to feature a minority hexagonal close-packed (HCP) phase, using chloroform seems to suppress this behavior: The disappearance of the shoulder on the $q_1$ reflection,
+We attribute this to the lower interfacial tension between

-Figure 3.
-Influence of interfacial tension and solvent boiling point on supercrystal quality. (a) Structure factors of supercrystals consisting of $\sigma = 5.6 \pm 0.7$ nm CdSe NCs, assembled at $T = 40^{\circ}C$ from a hexane emulsion in water with the indicated concentration of SDS. (b) Structure factors of supercrystals consisting of $\sigma = 5.6 \pm 0.7$ nm CdSe NCs assembled at $T = 20^{\circ}C$ from a emulsion of the indicated hydrophobic solvent in 6 g/L SDS in water. (c-f) Secondary electron SEM micrographs corresponding to the samples measured in part b.
-Scale bars indicate 200 nm.
+Figure 3: Influence of interfacial tension and solvent boiling point on supercrystal quality. (a) Structure factors of supercrystals consisting of $\sigma = 5.6 \pm 0.7nm$ CdSe NCs, assembled at $T = 40^{\circ}C$ from a hexane emulsion in water with the indicated concentration of SDS. (b) Structure factors of supercrystals consisting of $\sigma = 5.6 \pm 0.7nm$ CdSe NCs assembled at $T = 20^{\circ}C$ from a emulsion of the indicated hydrophobic solvent in 6g/L SDS in water. (c-f) Secondary electron SEM micrographs corresponding to the samples measured in (b).
+Scale bars indicate 200nm.